How Dangerous is Riding a Motorcycle: Don’t Regret Later!

 If you are a motorcyclist and ride daily, you know that crashes can happen anytime.
 Unsurprisingly, The leading cause of collisions is the rider himself.
 The basics of motorcycle riding are knowledge of the bike’s controls and safe operating practices.
 The more one rider is efficient at the motorcycling skills, the more they can expect to avoid fatalities.

-So, the first thing to understand is that motorcycle safety is not entirely in the hands of the rider.
+So, the first thing to understand is that motorcycle safety is entirely in the hands of the rider.
 While motorcycles are very stable and easy to operate, it requires lots of skills and practice to avoid crashes and collisions.

 Motorcycles can easily outrun cars, so it’s essential to be very aware when riding and not take any chances.
 Motorcyclists also tend to be inexperienced drivers with less experience behind the wheel.
 That means they may not know how to handle a motorcycle in unfamiliar or dangerous situations, which can lead to accidents.